Soju: History and production

-The origin of soju dates back to the 13th century Goryeo, when the Levantine distilling technique was introduced to the Korean Peninsula during the Mongol invasions of Korea (1231–1259), by the Yuan Mongols who had acquired the technique of distilling arak from the Persians during their invasions of the Levant, Anatolia, and Persia.
-The distilleries were set up around the city of Gaegyeong, the then capital (current Kaesong).
-In the surrounding areas of Kaesong, soju is still called arak-ju (아락주).
+The origin of soju dates back to 13th-century Goryeo.
+The Yuan Mongols acquired the technique of distilling arak from the Persians during their invasions of the Levant, Anatolia, and Persia, and in turn introduced it to the Korean Peninsula during the Mongol invasions of Korea (1231–1259).
+Distilleries were set up around the city of Gaegyeong, the then-capital (current Kaesong).
+In the areas surrounding Kaesong, soju is still called arak-ju (아락주).
 Andong soju, the direct root of modern South Korean soju varieties, started as the home-brewed liquor developed in the city of Andong, where the Yuan Mongols' logistics base was located during this era.

-Soju is traditionally made by distilling alcohol from fermented grains.
-The rice wine for distilled soju is usually fermented for about 15 days, and the distillation process involves boiling the filtered, mature rice wine in a sot (cauldron) topped with soju gori (two-storied distilling appliance with a pipe).
+Soju is traditionally made by distilling alcohol from fermented rice.
+The rice wine for distilled soju is usually fermented for about 15 days, and the distillation process involves boiling the filtered, mature rice wine in a sot (cauldron) topped with soju gori (a two-story distilling appliance with a pipe).
 In the 1920s, over 3,200 soju breweries existed throughout the Korean Peninsula.

-Soju referred to a distilled beverage with 35% ABV until 1965, when diluted soju with 30% ABV appeared with South Korean government's prohibition of the traditional distillation of soju from rice, in order to alleviate rice shortages.
-Instead, soju was created using highly distilled ethanol (95% ABV) from sweet potatoes and tapioca, which was mixed with flavorings, and sweeteners, and water.
+Soju was traditionally a beverage distilled from rice with 35% ABV until 1965, when diluted soju with 30% ABV made from other fermented substances appeared with South Korean government's prohibition of the traditional distillation of soju from rice, in order to alleviate rice shortages.
+Soju was then made from ethanol distilled to 95% ABV from sweet potatoes and tapioca, which was mixed with flavorings, sweeteners, and water.
 The end products are marketed under a variety of soju brand names.
 A single supplier (Korea Ethanol Supplies Company) sells ethanol to all soju producers in South Korea.
 Until the late 1980s, saccharin was the most popular sweetener used by the industry, but it has since been replaced by stevioside.
+The use of other grains and starches led different sojus to have different aroma and flavor.

+During the 1970s, the national government of South Korea started to monopolize the soju industries.
+By the 1970s there were about 300 domestic soju companies.
+In 1973, the South Korean government began to consolidate various local soju producers.
+Each province was designated one soju producer per regional market.
+Each producer was to create a brand of soju that represented its region.
+By the end of the consolidation, a producer existed for each of the provinces.
+The government then passed two policies.
+The first was a mandatory local soju purchase policy.
+The policy required each provincial alcohol wholesaler to purchase more than 50 percent of their soju from within their own province.
+The second was the input allocation policy.
+This policy gave the government the responsibility to administer ethanol spirit, the main ingredient in soju.
+Each soju company was designated an amount based on their national market share in the previous year.
+These policies were created with the intention of protecting local firms and discouraging excessive competition.